tomasf18/Secure-Repository/delivery2/README.md

 * Subjects can download files from the repository
     * Subjects who have access to the metadata can also decrypt the file using the file_handle provided in the metadata
     * Uppon a decryption, the file handle provided in the metadata is used to carry out an integrity check.
+* Repository has a well-known public key that is used by the client to verify integrity and source authentication of the returned data
+    * All assymmetric keys used in the repository and in the client are generated through Elliptic Cryptography
 * Sensitive data is encrypted on the server by a master key before being saved in disk
-* Repository has a well-known public key that is used by the client to verify integrity and source authentication of the returned data
-* All cal
+    * Data that needs to be encrypted on the repository, such as (as)symmetric keys, files, etc. are encrypted with a key generated from a password based key derivation function (PBKDF) using the repository password as argument.
+    * In order to create entropy in the generated key used to encrypt the data, a different, random, salt is passed to the PBKDF each time a key is needed.
+This salt value is saved in the database for future use when decrypting the data